-Abstract.
-Historically, our understanding of the air-sea surface stress has been derived from engineering studies of turbulent flows over flat solid surfaces, and more recently, over rigid complex geometries.
+Abstract Historically, our understanding of the air-sea surface stress has been derived from engineering studies of turbulent flows over flat solid surfaces, and more recently, over rigid complex geometries.
 Over the ocean however, the presence of a free, deformable, moving surface gives rise to a more complicated drag formulation.
-In fact, within the constant stress atmospheric turbulent boundary layer over the ocean, the total air-sea stress not only includes the traditional turbulent and viscous components but also incorporates surface wave effects such as wave growth or decay, air-flow separation, and surface separation in the form of sea spray droplets.
+In fact, within the constant-stress turbulent atmospheric boundary layer over the ocean, the total air-sea stress not only includes the traditional turbulent and viscous components but also incorporates surface-wave effects such as wave growth or decay, air-flow separation, and surface separation in the form of sea-spray droplets.
 Because each individual stress component depends on and alters the sea state, a simple linear addition of all stress components is too simplistic.
-In this paper we present a model of the air-sea surface stress which incorporates air-flow separation and its effects on the other stress components such as a reduction of these effects leads to a nonlinear stress formulation.
-This model reproduces the observed features of the drag coefficient from low to high wind speeds despite extrapolating empirical wave spectra and breaking wave statistics beyond known limits.
-The model shows the saturation of the drag coefficient at high wind speeds for both field and laboratory fetches, suggesting that air-flow separation over ocean waves and its accompanying effects may play a significant role in the driving physics of the air-sea stress, at least at high wind speeds.
+In this paper we present a model of the air-sea surface stress that incorporates air-flow separation and its effects on the other stress components, such as a reduction of the surface viscous stress in the separated region as suggested by recent measurements.
+Naturally, the inclusion of these effects leads to a non-linear stress formulation.
+This model, which uses a variable normalized dissipation rate of breaking waves and normalized length of the separation bubble, reproduces the observed features of the drag coefficient from low to high wind speeds despite extrapolating empirical wave spectra and breaking wave statistics beyond known limits.
+The model shows the saturation of the drag coefficient at high wind speeds for both field and laboratory fetches, suggesting that air-flow separation over ocean waves and its accompanying effects may play a significant role in the physics of the air-sea stress, at least at high wind speeds.